CSBlackmore/git-demo-Epam/README.md

 # git-demo-Epam
-A demo repository to work on teh lessons with the material provided by Epam
+A demo repository to work on the lessons with the material provided by Epam